What better way to kick off my world tour of 100 hotels than to start with the place where I come from?

 Savour the bounties of nature at Zaborin

-Delight in a gentle embrace of a forest from your airy villa, volcanic water flowing straight into your private bath and seasonal dishes plated up by an award-winning chef.
+Delight in a gentle embrace of the forest from your airy villa, volcanic water flowing straight into your private bath and seasonal dishes plated up by an award-winning chef. ✨

 Hero #7